CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2016-08-10-How-to-start-a-SSH-daemon-on-Windows-without-agonizing-pain.md

 ---
 layout: post
 title: How to start a SSH daemon on Windows without agonizing pain
+description: 'How to start a SSH daemon on Windows without agonizing pain.'
 categories: tech
 date: 2016-10-06
 ---
 I recently needed to connect via ssh to my windows computer from a Linux server, but I couldn’t figure how to do it since ssh servers for windows are expensive and I don’t want to pay for a software that on Linux comes for free.
 Some of the typical ssh servers (daemon in linux terminology) are bitvise tunnelier, freesshd.

 This is a list of software